I want a divorce but my partner doesn’t – advice if one person is ready and the other isn’t

 How do I get my partner to take the news seriously?

 • Don't break the news during an argument.
-When something is said in a row and the heat of the moment it's easy for the other person to think it was not a serious comment, just said in anger.
+When something is said in a row and the heat of the moment it's easy for the other person to think that it was not a serious comment, just said in anger.

-You can offer practical support to enable them to seek help, for example looking after the children so they can talk to a friend, seek counselling, go for a run etc.
+You can offer practical support to enable them to seek help.
+For example, looking after the children so they can talk to a friend, seek counselling, go for a run etc.

 How long should I allow for my partner to catch up before I move on?

-As per the analogy, time's a healer, you may be at very different stages on a journey, so you do need to allow some time for acceptance and adjustment.
-How long is hard to say, think about what is practical.
-Can you make some changes so that the separation starts and you can move on, without it all happening at once, for example can you live together in separate rooms or is it better to move out and separate more quickly.
-Also consider that if you take too long and go on as normal it can give a mixed messages that it's never really going to happen.
+As per the analogy, time's a healer.
+You may be at very different stages on the journey, so you do need to allow some time for acceptance and adjustment.
+Instead of asking ‘How long?’
+Ask ‘What is practical?’
+Can you make some changes so that the separation starts, and you can move on, without it all happening at once?
+If you live together, can you sleep in separate rooms?
+Or is it better to move out and separate more quickly?
+Also, consider that if you take too long and go on as normal, it can give mixed messages that it's never really going to happen.

 How can you process the news that your partner wants to separate?